ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 ## Considerations when you remove HCX
 {: #hcx_considerations-delete}

-This section does not apply to vCenter Server with Hybridity Bundle instances.

 A 12-month commitment is required when you order the HCX service.
 You cannot delete the service until your 12-month period has expired.
 The 12-month commitment expiration date is available on the HCX details page.
-For more information about viewing service details, see [Ordering, viewing, and removing services for vCenter Server instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_addingremovingservices#vc_addingremovingservices-viewing-procedure).
+For more information about viewing service details, see [Ordering, viewing, and removing services for vCenter Server instances](/docs/vmwaresolutions?topic=vmware-solutions-vc_addingremovingservices#vc_addingremovingservices-viewing-procedure).
 The 12-month commitment and charging structure do not apply to existing vCenter Server with Hybridity Bundle instances.
 {:note}

 Review the following considerations before you remove the HCX service:
-* Ensure that the interconnects and extended networks between the on-premises source site and the {{site.data.keyword.cloud_notm}} target sites are removed.
-To remove the interconnects and extended networks, use the HCX user interface in the on-premises VMware vSphere Web Client.
+* Ensure that the service mesh and extended networks between the on-premises source site and the {{site.data.keyword.cloud_notm}} target sites are removed.
+To remove the service mesh and extended networks, use the HCX user interface in the on-premises VMware vSphere Web Client.

 * Ensure that the site pairings between the on-premises source site and the {{site.data.keyword.cloud_notm}} target sites are removed.
 To remove the site pairings, use the HCX user interface in the on-premises VMware vSphere Web Client.
 * The removal of HCX is automated.
 The following procedures are completed for the successful removal of this service:
    * The HCX license that is ordered for the cloud-side HCX Manager is deactivated.
    * HCX Manager is deleted.
    * The vMotion IP addresses that were reserved for HCX are released.
-   * If empty, the HCX-related resource pools are removed.
+   * The HCX-related resource pools are removed.
-   * If empty, the HCX-related folders are removed.
    * The HCX management edge appliances are deleted.

 Only the virtual machines (VMs) that were deployed during the initial installation of the HCX instances are deleted.
 Any node that is deployed after the installation is not cleaned up.